Isabela192/Isabela192/README.md

 I'm Isabela Christina Siqueira, I'm brazillian and I've gradueted in meteorology back in 2017. ⛈ 🌈 ⛈

-Nowdays I'm working as a python developer at Petrobras and trying to learn something new everyday.
-I love to read and eat different foods.
+Nowdays I'm working as a python developer at MaisTODOS and trying to learn something new everyday.

 ### :computer: What I'm doing now...
 ![](https://i.imgur.com/waxVImv.png)